-Hormone therapy safe for women, study findsApril 18th, 2013 in Medications /
+Hormone therapy safe for women, study findsApril 18, 2013 in Medicine & Health / Medications

 (Medical Xpress)—A new study has examined the cognitive effects of hormone therapy on memory, language and concentration in menopausal women.